 An HMLC handles synchronous channels at speeds ranging from 1,200 to 72,000 baud, or asynchronous channels at speeds ranging from 110 to 19,200 baud.
 A Datanet 6670 can have up to 12 HMLCs, with each one capable of supporting up to eight subchannels (with a maximum combined speed of 72,000 baud).
-For compatibility, HMLCs are discussed in this manual in terms of HSLAs (the Datanet 6670 has no equivalent to the LSLA).
-Thus, four HMLCs are the equivalent of one HSLA, since an HSLA can support up to 32 subchannels (see below).
+For compatibility, HMLCs are discussed in this manual in terms of HSLAs (high speed line adapters).
+Thus, four HMLCs are the equivalent of one HSLA, since an HSLA can support up to 32 subchannels.